hoangsonww/The-MovieVerse-Database/.github/README.md

   </a>
 </p>

 Welcome to **The MovieVerse** - your digital compass to the cinematic universe.
-Created by [Son Nguyen](https://github.com/hoangsonww) and currently serving more than **1 MILLION USERS**, this application is completely **free-to-use**, designed to function as a bridge connecting movie enthusiasts with an extensive collection of films across various genres and periods.
+Created by [Son Nguyen](https://github.com/hoangsonww) and currently serving more than **1 MILLION USERS** (with more than 350,000 active users per month), this application is completely **free-to-use**, designed to function as a bridge connecting movie enthusiasts with an extensive collection of films across various genres and periods.
 Dive into an ocean of narratives, where stories come to life, right at your fingertips with **MovieVerse** 🎬🍿!

 **This app is currently available at [movie-verse.com](https://movie-verse.com).**